Pinole, California: Geography

-Aerial view: Pinole is around the center, and through the partial cloverleaf interchange of Richmond Parkway and Interstate 80 at lower right.

 According to the United States Census Bureau, the city has a total area of 11.8 sqmi, of which 6.7 sqmi (56.6%) are covered by water.
 The city of Pinole has habitat areas that support the endangered species Santa Cruz tarweed on the California coastal prairie ecosystem.
 A colony of this rare plant was discovered during preparation of an environmental impact report for a proposed shopping center on the east side of I-80 in the late 1980s.
 Subsequently, a plan was developed by the city to conduct replanting of this tarweed on the slopes within the right-of-way of the interstate.
 Also running through the city is Pinole Creek.